Top 10 Brunch Destinations in London’s West End

 It’s no secret that Ladurée also has the best terrace in town – so head on up, get comfortable and watch the street performers from the luxurious Ladurée terrace.

 Is there really anything better than a long, lazy brunch?
-Based on traditional flavours and adapted to the local palate, LIMA Floral’s brunch menu stays true to the healthy aspects of Peruvian food.
+Based on traditional flavours and adapted to the local palate, Floral by LIMA's brunch menu stays true to the healthy aspects of Peruvian food.

 The Weekend Brunch starts at £29 for 6 courses or £44 for bottomless Prosecco, beer or Pisco Mary.